Pork for Baby Food – Age for Introduction to Baby: 8-10 Months

 When can I introduce Pork to my baby?

 As with other meats, pork may be introduced to babies as early as 6 months of age.
 Many pediatricians still recommend that meats be introduced around 8 months of age however.
+Please note, raw ground pork only has a refrigerator life of 1-2 days so try to not wait to prepare baby’s food.

 How to select and store Pork for baby food